darkhelmet/verboselogging/posts/feedburner-seems-behind-the-times.md

 - rss
 - feedburner
 ---
-In that, my feed doesn’t get updated fast enough.
+In that, my feed doesn't get updated fast enough.

 I had a post go out at 8 AM, then at 8:47 AM, and they both showed up at just after noon.

 Anybody else experiencing this?

-I’ll probably follow up if I fix this.
+I'll probably follow up if I fix this.